Borealis Scientific Innovation Award

 Previous Winners

-Since 2008, Borealis has encouraged and rewarded innovative ideas with our former Student Innovation Award, gathering over 270 applications from students across 56 countries.
-We are grateful to all of the talented individuals who have shared their ideas with us over the years, and we’re particularly proud of our previous award winners.
-Many have helped shape the work we do at Borealis, and some have even joined us, working in our teams of scientists to find solutions that help accelerate the transition to a circular economy.
+We are grateful to all applicants who have shared their ideas with us over the years, and we’re particularly proud of our previous award winners.
+Many have helped shape the work we do at Borealis, and some have even joined us, collaborating with Borealis or becoming members of our teams of scientists to find solutions that help accelerate the journey towards a sustainable future.
 Others have gone on to have distinguished careers in academia or other areas of industry.
-Whatever our finalists’ path, we’re pleased to have been able to celebrate their success by integrating their ideas and discoveries into our research, and collectively drive sustainable progress for our industry.
+Whatever our finalists’ paths, we’re pleased to have been able to celebrate their successes by integrating their ideas and discoveries into our research and projects, and collectively drive sustainable progress for our industry.

 Magdalena Góra 1st prize